lionick/Omeka-S-module-Shortcode/README.md

 The current site is automatically added.
 To get results for all sites, use an empty string: `[items site=]`

-The partial template set with `templet` should be available under `common/shortcode/`.
+The partial template set with `view` should be available under `common/shortcode/`.
 For security, the name must not contain a dot.
 If the template is missing, the default one is used.
+Some shortcodes doesn't use a template by default (`count`, `link`) and you can use argument `span` to wrap it with a class if you don't need a full template.
+The templates `link` and `url` are fake templates.

 Take care of copy-pasting: often, span and attributes are inserted automatically.
 You may need to check the source code of an html text area when an issue occurs.